- What is Home Birth?

 You could also buy a commercially available emergency baby delivery kit which features a lot more than the basic supplies mentioned above.

-A home birth may seem like the worst-case scenario but we must remember that women have been doing it throughout the ages.
-With the right kind of preparation and a little bit of luck, an emergency home birth can go off without a hitch.
+Home birth may seem like the worst-case scenario but we must remember that women have been doing it throughout the ages.
+With the right kind of preparation and a little bit of luck, an emergency home birth will be easy and smooth.

 Also Read: Stages of Labour & Delivery